 Mole Creek School illustrating 10cm (left) and 25cm (right) resolution imagery

-The Geodata Services Branch of DPIPWE undertakes this coordinating role and, with stakeholder support, will facilitate the delivery of an ongoing, state-wide program of data capture, with regional and urban coverage at resolutions and frequencies in line with stakeholder requirements aiming to:
+The Location Services Branch of DPIPWE undertakes this coordinating role and, with stakeholder support, will facilitate the delivery of an ongoing, state-wide program of data capture, with regional and urban coverage at resolutions and frequencies in line with stakeholder requirements aiming to:

 - coordinate data procurement across all tiers of government